dropdog/docs/docs/examples.md

 ## Examples of best practices
 --------------------------------
-Include screenshots, code on GH and
+Include screenshots, code on GH and links to other resources.

 ### Content type